 A long-lasting disease that included muscle pain, fatigue and headaches was significantly associated with deployment of military personnel to the Gulf War.
 Some suggested that Gulf War Syndrome (GWS) was caused by the anthrax vaccine.
 To determine whether anthrax vaccine caused GWS, a study was performed.
-Blood was taken from people who complained of symptoms of GWS and from those who did not.
+Blood was taken from anthrax-vaccinated people who complained of symptoms of GWS and from those who did not.
 The percentage of people who had antibodies to anthrax was not different between the two groups.
-Therefore, the anthrax vaccine does not appear to be the cause of GWS.
+Therefore, the anthrax vaccine did not cause GWS.

-Antibiotics such as penicillin, doxycycline and ciprofloxacin all have been found to kill the anthrax bacteria and can be used effectively in the treatment of patients with anthrax.
+Antibiotics such as penicillin, doxycycline and ciprofloxacin have all been found to kill anthrax bacteria and can be used effectively in the treatment of patients with anthrax.

-The problem with antibiotics is that they can kill the anthrax bacteria, but they can't kill the anthrax spores.
-If there were a bioterrorist attack, spores would be released into the air and inhaled.
+The problem with antibiotics is that they can kill anthrax bacteria, but they don’t kill anthrax spores.
+In the event of a bioterrorist attack, spores would be released into the air and inhaled.
 Antibiotics would prevent the development of the disease, anthrax, but would not necessarily kill all the spores.
 If someone took antibiotics for several weeks, or even several months, and then stopped the antibiotics, the spores could reawaken (i.e., germinate) and cause disease.
 It is unclear exactly how long one should treat with antibiotics before it is certain that all the spores inhaled will not germinate.